ceph/ceph/doc/glossary.rst

 	RADOS Cluster
 		The core set of storage software which stores the user's data (MON+OSD).

+	Ceph Cluster Map
+	cluster map
+		The set of maps comprising the monitor map, OSD map, PG map, MDS map and CRUSH map.
+See `Cluster Map`_ for details.

 	Ceph Object Storage
 		The object storage "product", service or capabilities, which consists essentially of a Ceph Storage Cluster and a Ceph Object Gateway.